-Mock-up tools are a great way to quickly try out combinations of copy and layout for a new website.
+Mock-up tools are a great way to quickly try out combinations of website design trends, copy and layouts for a new website.
 But which is the best one to use?
 Your time is important, so why waste time with a dud?
 Well, don’t worry – we’ve got your back.
 Here’s a run-down of five of the best mock-up tools.

 This is a great tool that offers an all-round strong experience.
 However, there’s no desktop version, so if you’re unwilling to go online, this isn’t for you.

 Moqups strikes a great balance between being both accessible for those without a background in design, and at the same time offering enough features to do everything you want.

 Jump into the software and start playing.
 You won’t regret it.
 With the instant free online access, this is easy to recommend because you can try it immediately.
 Despite being a design novice, I was quickly assembling mock-ups, and enjoying the UI.

 The free trial of Mockplus is well worth a go.
 The UX of Mockplus feels professional but also accessible.
 It’s drag and drop and easy to use.
 Although it seems to have more depth than Moqups, I found it to be less friendly overall.
 If I had to choose, I’d go for Moqups over Mockplus.
 (The other tools aren’t as confusingly similar in name, don’t worry.)

 Maybe I’ve been spoilt by the other mock-up tools, but I found the lack of free trial to be a strong negative for Invision.